SUNY Downstate Health Sciences University

 Applicants intending to enter in the Fall semester must have their application completed and submitted by April 1st.
 Note that applicants may be admitted after this date, but only on space-available basis.

-A maximum number fifteen (15) credits from another CHEA regionally accredited college and/or university can be transferred into the doctoral program.
+A maximum number fifteen (15) credits from another CEPH and CHEA regionally accredited college and/or university can be transferred into the doctoral program.
 Courses used towards the completion of a granted degree will not be considered.
 However, some DrPH coursework may be waived if relevant doctoral level courses have been taken at another institution.
-Students must seek approval for the departmental chair of their concentration, prior to registering for courses at other CHEA accredited institutions.
+Courses taken outside of SUNY Downstate’s School of Public Health while actively matriculated in the program will not be considered.

 For transfer of credits or a waiver, the accepted student must provide: 1) a detailed course syllabus and 2) an official transcript verifying at least a B grade (3.0 on a 4.0 system) in that particular course(s).

 Notification of Status

-Notification of action on the application is mailed after the complete admission materials are received.
+Notification of action on the application is mailed after the complete admission materials are received and reviewed by the SPH Committee on Admission.
+The application review cycle begins in January of each year.
 A student accepted for admission into one of the graduate programs is required to secure his or her place in the class by submitting a deposit that will be applied to the first semester's tuition.

 Accepted students are required to submit all required documents, including final transcripts for all college and universities attended, to the Office of Admissions prior to the start of classes.
 Note that required health documents must be submitted directly to the Student Health Office.